stepenka/spartacus-survival/README.md

-# Homework 6
+# Spartacus Survival

-This is my evasion game for CMSI 185.
+## HW 6 - Evasion game
+Repository includes CSS, HTML, and Javascript files for my take on the K'tah formula.